monubhargav/Tempelate_codes/README.md

 # Tempelate_codes
-Most of the cp required templates will be available here
+Most of the Template codes required in cp will be available here